-Active Directory
+Active Directory and Azure OpenID

 Introduction

-Active Directory Settings
+Local Active Directory

 To enable Active Directory authentication, the following settings must be configured in the Environment settings: